gioblu/PJON/strategies/OverSampling/README.md

 ![PJON Oversampling packet radio](http://www.gioblu.com/PJON/PJON-OverSampling-packet-radio-STX882-SRX882.jpg)

-The maximum detected range was experimented launching a balloon with a small payload containing the packet radio transmitting its position every minute.
-The maximum range obtained was slightly more than 5 kilometers.
+The maximum detected range was experimented with a small packet radio transmitting its position every minute.
+The maximum range obtained was slightly more than 5 kilometers in line of sight in open area.
+Testing it instead in an urban environment the range is down to 250 meters.
 Two couples of STX882 and SRX882 were used as transceivers.
 If you choose these modules, remember to set `HIGH` the pin `CS` on the receiver before starting reception.

 Using `OverSampling` data link layer, synchronous acknowledge can reduce the maximum range, on certain media, so if you detect reduced range performance in `HALF_DUPLEX` compared to a mono-directional or `SIMPLEX` communication, and you can do without `ACK`, configure the absence of it after the packet transmission:
 ```cpp